 4GB should be sufficient for 300 ports and below, 8GB is recommended for higher port density.

-In the past, we’ve had customers that shared a NIC card, and because other virtual machines were sending at the same time, the packets that HMP Elements were sending got delayed.
+In the past, we’ve had customers that shared a network interface card between multiple virtual machines; because other virtual machines were sending at the same time, the packets that HMP Elements were sending got delayed.

 To ensure that you don’t run into this situation, we recommend using SR-IOV with a shared NIC, or dedicating a NIC to the virtual machine that is running HMP Elements.